IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 ![octane](/images/octane.png)

 <!--
+- Octane had this really nice mascotte of Tomster and Zoey
-- Can we get a Polaris Tomster?
+- Can we get one for Polaris?
 -->

 ---